EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 ## Key Derivation {#key-der}

-Key and IV derivation SHALL be done as specified in Section 11.1 of {{RFC8152}} with the following input:
+Key and IV derivation SHALL be performed as specified in Section 11 of {{RFC8152}} with the following input:

-* The PRF SHALL be the HKDF {{RFC5869}} in the ECDH-SS w/ HKDF negotiated during the message exchange (HKDF_V).
+* The KDF SHALL be the HKDF {{RFC5869}} in the ECDH-SS w/ HKDF negotiated during the message exchange (HKDF_V).

-* The secret SHALL be the ECDH shared secret as defined in Section 12.4.1 of {{RFC8152}}.
+* The secret (Section 11.1 of {{RFC8152}}) SHALL be the ECDH shared secret as defined in Section 12.4.1 of {{RFC8152}}.

-* The salt SHALL be the PSK when EDHOC is authenticated with symmetric keys and the empty string "" when EDHOC is authenticated with asymmetric keys.
+* The salt (Section 11.1 of {{RFC8152}}) SHALL be the PSK when EDHOC is authenticated with symmetric keys, and the empty byte string when EDHOC is authenticated with asymmetric keys.
+Note that {{RFC5869}} specifies that if the salt is not provided, it is set to a string of zeros (see Section 2.2 of {{RFC5869}}).
+For implementation purposes, not providing the salt is the same as setting the salt to the empty byte string.

-* The fields in the context information COSE_KDF_Context SHALL have the following values:
+* The fields in the context information COSE_KDF_Context (Section 11.2 of {{RFC8152}}) SHALL have the following values:

-  + AlgorithmID is an int or tstr as defined below
+  + AlgorithmID is an int or tstr, see below

   + PartyUInfo = PartyVInfo = ( nil, nil, nil )

-  + keyDataLength is a uint as defined below
+  + keyDataLength is a uint, see below

   + protected SHALL be a zero length bstr

-  + other is a bstr and SHALL be aad_2, aad_3, or exchange_hash
+  + other is a bstr and SHALL be aad_2, aad_3, or exchange_hash; see below

 where exchange_hash, in non-CDDL notation, is: